‘World-class music in intimate local venues!’

 This was the first of several afternoon gigs WemsFest is organising at The Havana, 3 Little London, Chichester PO19 1PH – an atmospheric subterranean venue in the heart of Chichester.
 Easily accessible by public transport using bus or train, the audience enjoyed an afternoon performance and could be home in time for your Sunday roast!
 The Havana’s licensed bar and cosy seating ensures that you are comfortable.
 Please note that unfortunately there is no wheelchair access at this venue.

-3rd Emsworth ‘January Blues’ Festival was a roaring success!
+The 3rd Emsworth ‘January Blues’ Festival – a roaring success!

 Oysterband bids Emsworth A Long, Long Goodbye